nadeo/trackmania-doc/docs/create/map-review/weekly-shorts-guidelines.md

 *__Tracks must include the number, for the slot you are submitting your track for.__*

-In the case your track was made for and fits the theme for track 4 each week, which is the “Fast” Track Style, the track must be named correctly: “4 - TrackName”.
+In the case your track was made for and fits the theme for track 4 each week, which is the "Fast" Track Style, the track must be named correctly: "4 - TrackName".
 You will submit your track only for this selection slot by doing so.

 There will be a transition period, where we will open many discussions with authors to allow them to rename their suitable tracks.

 We will also prefer if the track is described by the trackname.
 This is not mandatory, as we do not want to dictate too much how you name your tracks, but we have to be transparent and mention that the chance for selection (and review) increases if this is the case and your track will have a simple name that describes your track.

-For example, if your shorts track is a simple technical track with two drifting turns, then the Track Style is “Slow” and you could submit your track as, “2 - TwoTurns”.
+For example, if your shorts track is a simple technical track with two drifting turns, then the Track Style is "Slow" and you could submit your track as, "2 - TwoTurns".

-Similarly, if your shorts track has creative snowy hills with a few obstacles, then you could submit your track as “5 - SnowHills” for the “LOL” style.
+Similarly, if your shorts track has creative snowy hills with a few obstacles, then you could submit your track as "5 - SnowHills" for the "LOL" style.

 Here is a brief explanation of these 5 Track Styles, and what we may be looking for in these themes, as well as how we believe these impact our target audience: